-Under the current provisions, the SBMA has a projected funded surplus of \$11.9 billion for current DB Program members as of June 30, 2021 based on an assumed inflation of 2.75%.
-That is, the value of the current resources (current assets plus projected future contributions on current member payroll) of \$30.7 billion exceeds the projected value of future purchasing power benefits for current members of \$18.8 billion.
+Under the current provisions, the SBMA has a projected funded surplus of \$10.7 billion for current DB Program members as of June 30, 2023 based on assumed inflation of 2.75%.
+That is, the value of the current resources (current assets plus projected future contributions on current member payroll) of \$36.2 billion exceeds the projected value of future purchasing power benefits for current members of \$25.5 billion (accrued value of \$22.8 billion plus \$2.7 billion value of future accruals).
 Each of the potential changes would reduce this surplus.
 In some cases, it would eliminate the current surplus and create an unfunded obligation which would need to be funded by contributions on payroll for future new entrants in excess of the value of the benefits expected to be earned.

-Note that over half of the current estimated surplus relies on projected future contributions related to active member payroll.
-That is, the value of projected future contributions (\$9.7 billion) is greater than the value of purchasing power benefits expected to be earned by current active members based on service after the valuation date (\$2.6 billion).
-This \$7.1 billion excess of future contributions over future benefit accruals is over half of the current estimated \$11.9 billion surplus.
-That means the estimated surplus based on current assets and service accrued as of the projection date is \$4.8 billion, which is less than half of the total surplus.
+Note that the majority of the estimated surplus relies on projected future contributions related to active member payroll.
+That is, the value of projected future contributions (\$11.2 billion) is greater than the value of purchasing power benefits expected to be earned by current active members based on service after the valuation date (\$2.7 billion).
+This \$8.5 billion excess of future contributions over future benefit accruals is the majority of the estimated \$10.7 billion surplus.
+That means the estimated surplus based on current assets and service accrued as of the projection date is \$2.2 billion.

 Option Studied Present Value of Total Surplus (\$Billions) (1) Present Value of Accrued Surplus (\$Billions) (1)

-85% Purchasing Power Level (Current) \$ 11.9 \$ 4.8
+85% Purchasing Power Level (Current) \$ 10.7 \$ 2.2

 Option 1:

-One-time Permanent Increase based on Year of Retirement (SB 868) 11.3 4.2
+One-time Permanent Increase based on Year of Retirement 10.2 1.7

 Option 2:

-86% Purchasing Power Level 9.8 3.0
+86% Purchasing Power Level 7.9 -0.2

-87% Purchasing Power Level 7.4 1.0
+87% Purchasing Power Level 4.9 -2.8

-88% Purchasing Power Level 4.9 -1.1
+88% Purchasing Power Level 1.7 -5.6

-89% Purchasing Power Level 2.2 -3.4
+89% Purchasing Power Level -1.7 -8.4

-90% Purchasing Power Level -0.7 -5.8
+90% Purchasing Power Level -5.2 -11.4

-^{1.} All values are as of June 30, 2021 and are based on current DB Program members only.
-Negative values indicate an unfunded oblication.
+1. All values are as of June 30, 2023 and are based on current DB Program members only.
+Negative values indicate an unfunded obligation.

-As with the projection of sufficiency, this estimate is based on the current actuarial assumptions and specified purchasing power adjustment shown, except that this estimate does not reflect any potential future DB Program members.
-Future results will be sensitive to future experience, in particular future inflation.
+As with the projection of sufficiency, this estimate is based on the current actuarial assumptions and an 85% purchasing power level, except that this estimate does not reflect DB Program members expected to join CaISTRS in the future.
+Future results will be sensitive to future experience, in particular future inflation experience.

-As noted in our SBMA projection study, the program is projected to be sufficient at approximately a 92% purchasing power level.
-This contrasts with the results shown in the prior table that there is small deficit at the 90% level.
+As noted in our SBMA projection study, the program is projected to be sufficient at approximately a 90% purchasing power level.
+This contrasts with the results shown in the prior table where there is deficit at the 90% level.
 The difference between the two measures is that the projection reflects expected new members entering the program, and the comparison of resources and liabilities does not.
 The contributions received on new entrant payroll are more valuable than the estimated value of the associated benefits earned at the 90% purchasing power level.
-Therefore, as new entrants are added, the funded status (as measured by the comparison of resources and liabilities) is projected to improve.
+Therefore, as new entrants are added, the funded status (as measured by the comparison of resources and liabilities) is projected to improve in the future and ultimately result in a surplus.

-Comparison of Current Resources and Liabilities Example - Option 1 (SB 868)
+Comparison of Current Resources and Liabilities Example - Option 1